votingworks/arlo/README.md

 ### Running Arlo

-To run a local dev server: `./run-dev.sh`
+To run a local dev server: `./run-dev.sh`.
+This will also run the Arlo background worker and a local nOAuth server.

 ### Creating organizations and audit administrators